-If you are visiting Rome and planning to try to do the Vatican City in a day, you have a few options.
 You can take a bus, the metro, a private car service or a taxi from Rome to the Vatican.

 You could also walk, but depending on where you are in Rome, that might not be the most feasible option, especially when time is of the essence.

-We recommend taking a taxi from Rome to the Vatican City because it is affordable and takes you straight to where you want to be.
+We recommend taking a taxi from Rome to Vatican City because it is affordable and takes you straight to where you want to be.

 Trust me, you’ll do enough walking in the museum.
-No sense having the extra walk from the metro station or bus stop.
+No sense in having the extra walk from the metro station or bus stop.

-Touring the Vatican in a day is also a great choice for those taking a Mediterranean cruise and docking in nearby port town of Civitavecchia.
-You can take the train from Civitavecchia (about 1-2 hours depending on which train you chose) and see both Rome & the Vatican in a day.
+Touring the Vatican in a day is also a great choice for those taking a Mediterranean cruise and docking in the nearby port town of Civitavecchia.

 The trains are really nice and fairly inexpensive.
 Just be sure to check the train schedule and give yourself plenty of time to get back to port (in the event the train runs late or stops for no apparent reason).